 Slap your Mac.

-Detect physical slaps and USB plug-in events on your MacBook, then instantly trigger actions like panic mode, sound playback, or script execution.
+Detect physical slaps and USB plug-in events on your MacBook, then instantly trigger actions like sound playback, panic mode, Show Desktop, screenshots, Lock Screen, app launch, Shell Script, or AppleScript.

 Apple Silicon only · macOS 14+